Skip to content

 Reload and Refresh button in Edge browser

-Delete Browser Data and Cache
+Method 3: Delete Browser Data and Cache

 If the browser’s stored data gets corrupted, it could conflict with the proper loading of the websites.
 The accumulated temporary data could also cause issues along the same lines, especially if they run into hundreds of MB.
-Hence, it would help if you considered deleting them and giving Edge a new environment.
+Here are the steps to follow:

 1. Launch the Edge browser on your PC.